ecarl65/grabbag/c/Crochiere_Rabiner.md

 # Clockwise Commutator

-To deconstruct the legs in a clockwise commutator model that starts at 0 and goes down, with $M$ being the number of polyphase legs and downsample factor and overbar indicating the clockwise model.
+To deconstruct the legs in a clockwise commutator model that starts at the first row being 0 and goes down, with $M$ being the number of polyphase legs and downsample factor and overbar indicating the clockwise model.

 $$ \bar{p}_{\rho} \left( n \right) = h \left( n M - \rho \right) $$